Black Garlic: What It Is, How to Make It + Recipes

 How to use black garlic

-I gave one to my Mom, who was so excited she immediately removed the lid to take a deep whiff of the funky fermented garlic aroma.
-She’s already planning what she’ll do with hers.
+I gave a jar to my Mom, who was so excited she immediately lifted the lid to take a deep whiff of that funky, pungent aroma.
+She was already planning her first use before she’d even left my kitchen.

 packing jars of black garlic for storage.